-and the second se ANTHONY J. GUZZI - Age 56 Skills and Qualifications: Directorship: 2 Director since: 2006 Mr. Guzzi brings to the Board CEO, COO, manufacturing, strategic development, operations, consulting and public company board experience, including: EMCOR Group, Inc., since 2009 INDEPENDENT Serving as Chairman, President and CEO and a Director of EMCOR Group, LEAD DIRECTOR Inc., a publicly traded mechanical, electrical construction and facilities services Committees: • Executive • Finance • Nominating and company.
-Extensive experience in manufacturing and distribution having served as President, North American Distribution and Aftermarket and President, Commercial Systems and Services of Carrier Corporation, a subsidiary of United Technologies Comparison
+Mr. Guzzi brings to the Board CEO, COO, manufacturing, strategic development, operations, consulting and public company board experience, including:

+- Serving as Chairman, President and CEO and a Director of EMCOR Group, Inc., a publicly traded mechanical, electrical construction and facilities services company. - Extensive experience in manufacturing and distribution having served as President, North American Distribution and Aftermarket and President, Commercial Systems and Services of Carrier Corporation, a subsidiary of United Technologies Corporation. • Past experience as an engagement manager with - McKinsey & Company, a prominent management consulting firm.
-- Corporate Governance

-- United Technologies Corporation.

-Past experience as an engagement manager with McKinsey & Company, a prominent management consulting firm.